 Some beds offer a built-in-pillow option for added comfort, which can eliminate the need to provide your own for yourself or guests.
 For non-pillow snobs, this may be a convenient feature to consider.

-While foldable beds are on the whole an affordable alternative to luxury air mattresses or cots, some are pricier than others.
-For a one-time activity or event, the cheaper option may be best for some shoppers.
-These products tend to last, however, and if you see yourself using it more than a few times a year, a few extra dollars might be worth a few extra Zs.
+While foldable beds are generally an affordable alternative to luxury air mattresses or cots, some foldable mattresses are pricier than others.
+For a one-time activity or event, the cheaper option may be best for budget mattress shoppers.
+These products however don’t tend to last as long, so if you see yourself using it more than a few times a year, a few extra dollars might be worth a few extra Zs.

 If you are unsure about the type of bed you want, choose one with a warranty that will allow you to easily return your product if a feature does not work well for you.
 Many brands offer a 100% customer satisfaction guarantee to ensure you get what you pay for.

 Remember that even with a guarantee, it is a good idea to order with enough time to take advantage of a possible exchange before you need the bed.
 The internet is littered with tales of shoppers who have a warranty and a receipt, but not enough time to return something before the event they bought it for.
 Be wise, order in advance.

 While traditional mattresses can cater well to specific sleeping positions, foldable mattresses have less to offer in terms of variety.
 However, a few key considerations should help shoppers make the most of their purchase.